juliemyhu/schoolboard/README.md

 ### How to locally run SchoolBoard
 SchoolBoard has not yet been deployed, so here is how to run the app locally on your machine.

+1. Download this repository
-1. Obtain API keys.
+2. Obtain API keys.
 Make sure the repository has access to keys.
+(I put my API in a secrets.sh file and ran it in my virtual env)
     - [College AI API](https://api-manager.collegeai.com/)
     - [Google Maps API](https://developers.google.com/maps/documentation)
-2. Run in virtual environment (optional)
+3. Add a virtual environment to the directory (optional)
     - download a virtual environment like [Vagrant](https://www.vagrantup.com/downloads)
     ```bash
     vagrant up #activate vagrant